sandiegopython/test-driven-django-development/tutorials/04-forms.rst

 Forms
 =====

-TODO: Blah blah blah

 Adding a Comment form
 ---------------------

 To allow users to create comments we need to accept a form submission.
+HTML forms are the most common method used to accept user input on web sites and send that data to a server.
 We can use Django's form framework for this task.

 First let's write some tests.
-We'll need to create a ``Post`` and a ``User`` for our tests.
-Let's make a setup method for our tests which creates a post and adds it to the database:
+We'll need to create a blog ``Post`` and a ``User`` for our tests.
+Let's make a setup method for our tests which creates a post and adds it to the database.
+The setup method is called before each test in the given test class so that each test will be able to use the ``User`` and ``Post``.

 .. code-block:: python